NickZehnle/Programming-Experience/README.md

 ## Hi!
 Welcome to my GitHub.

 #### I am currently pursuing a MS in Financial Mathematics at NCSU and recently received a BS in Mathematics, Economics from William & Mary.
-Below are some relevant projects that I have completed.
+Seeking a career in quantitative finance with a strong interest in stochastic processes and machine learning.

-### Quantitative Finance Programming Projects & Experience
+### Relevant Programming Projects & Experience
 [Project - LSTM ML Model of CBOE VIX on AAPL](https://NickZehnle.github.io/Programming-Experience/lstm.html)

 [Project - Automated Implied Volatility Calculator](https://NickZehnle.github.io/Programming-Experience/aivc.html)